rizvn/ValidationHelper/README.md

 ## Configuration
-There are optional configuration that can be passed as the 3rd positional argument when creating a ValidationHelper instance;
+There are optional methods that can be used to change validation behavior

-example:

     var helper = new ValidationHelper($('#el'))